lurume84/bling-desktop/README.md

 Contains the downloaded viewer.
 This is automatically stepped over by viewer updates, also contains your connection token.
 In case you want to remove credentials remove token.json file.

 ### Blink.ini
-This is the file you need to modify to configure your desktop application.
+This is the file you need to modify to configure everything related with Blink Servers.

 * SyncVideo
   * Enabled: By default this is enabled.
 It tells the application to poll Blink servers for new videos